Hierarchical Besov-Laplace priors for spatially inhomogeneous binary classification: Hierarchical Besov-Laplace priors for binary classification

 \item The full conditional distribution of the infinite-dimensional parameter $\omega$ via the wpCN algorithm, namely: \begin{itemize} \item Construct the whitened proposal $\xi^* :=\sqrt{1-2\delta_2}$ $\xi_{s-1} + \sqrt{2\delta_2} \chi$, where $\delta_2\in(0,1/2)$ is a fixed step-size and $\chi$ is an independent Gaussian white noise. \item Set

 \item Set $\omega_{s} = T^{(n)}_{\alpha_s}(\xi_{s})$. \end{itemize} \end{enumerate}

-In practice, we implement the first step within the above wpCN routine by truncating the series in \eqref{Eq:WhiteXi} and \eqref{Eq:Xi} at some pre-specified level $L\in\N$, sufficiently high as to guarantee that the resulting numerical approximation error is negligible compared to the statistical one (e.g.~taking $L$ proportional to $n$).
+In practice, we implement the first step above by truncating the series in \eqref{Eq:WhiteXi} and \eqref{Eq:Xi} at some pre-specified level $L\in\N$, sufficiently high as to guarantee that the resulting numerical approximation error is negligible compared to the statistical one (e.g.~taking $L$ proportional to $n$).
 The second operation necessitates the evaluation of the proposal likelihood, which is straightforward for the observation model \eqref{Eq:Model}, cf.~\eqref{Eq:Likelihood}.
+We note that as $L^{(n)}$ depends on the covariate p.d.f.~$\mu_X$ only through the multiplicative terms $\mu_X(X_i)$, computing the acceptance probabilities does not require knowledge of $\mu_X$.

 The resulting Markov chain $(\alpha_s,\omega_s)_{s=0}^\infty$ has limiting distribution equal to the joint posterior distribution of $(\alpha,w)$, \cite{CDPS18}.
 Moreover, the underlying pCN-type structure is known to give rise to dimension-robust acceptance probabilities, \cite{CRSW13}.
 This implies desirable mixing properties and efficient convergence towards equilibrium, even under high discretization dimensions (i.e., truncation levels).